UoB-COMSM0166/2026-group-11/README.md

 - **US3.1 – Player**: As a player, I want attack effects and sounds, so that I can see whether towers are working.
   - **Acceptance Criteria**: Given that an enemy is in range, when a tower attacks, then the game shows an attack effect and plays a sound.

-- **US3.2 – Player**: As a player, I want **health**, **gold**, towers and enemies to be readable, so that I can make decisions quickly during a wave.
+- **US3.2 – Player**: As a player, I want **health**, **gold**, towers and enemies to be readable, so that I can make decisions quickly.
-  - **Acceptance Criteria**: Given that the player is in a level, when they look at the game screen, then health, gold, towers and enemy movement are visible without opening another menu.
+  - **Acceptance Criteria**: Given that the player is in a level, then health, gold, tower actions and enemy movement should be visible without opening another menu.

 ## 2.5 Use Case Diagram